 - Using Starburst candies, cut out noses and earmuffs as desired.
 Melt remaining white candy coating; cool slightly.
 Working in batches of six, spoon candy coating over snowmen, allowing coating to drape over each until completely covered.
 Immediately attach noses and earmuffs.
 Let stand at room temperature until dry to the touch, about 1 hour.

 - In a microwave, melt chocolate chips; stir until smooth.
-Using a toothpick and melted chocolate, form mouths, buttons and earmuffs.
+Using a toothpick and melted chocolate, form eyes, mouths, buttons and tops of earmuffs.
 Yield: 2 dozen.

 Originally published as Melting Snowmen in Country Woman Christmas Annual 2012, p67